Elastic-Suite/documentation/docs/Gally/Merchandize/Boosts.md

 ### Boost configuration

 This section will allow user to choose the model.
-According to the model, following configuraiton will be different :
+According to the model, following configuration will be different :

 #### Constant model